 Step-by-step Instructions

-- Slice the rolls: Use a sharp knife or dental floss to cut the log into even slices, about 1 to 2 inches thick.
+- Slice the rolls: Use a sharp knife or even dental floss to cut the log into even slices, about 1 to 2 inches thick.

 Tips for Perfect Cinnamon Rolls